York City Books

 • "Addicted To Football", the biography of Jon Newby, a March 2004 centre back City loanee from Hudddersield, who started his downwards 15 year journey with one Premier League game for Liverpool was published in March 2022 by Pitch Publishing.
 His story gives a fascinating insight into the world of the journeyman player.

 • No clues for guessing the focus of George Mallett’s “Potter, Hopcutt and a Desk in East London: The Story of Östersunds FK's European Adventure” published on April 3rd 2023.
-It follows Graham Potter's time at Ostersunds FK (OFK) in Sweden from the perspective of 2 City who first saw him play when we got pumped 3-0 by Exeter City in 2001.
+It follows Graham Potter's time at Ostersunds FK (OFK) in Sweden from the perspective of 2 City fans who first saw him play when we got pumped 3-0 by Exeter City in 2001.
 In Sweden, Graham Potter's name kept cropping up alongside former academy man Jamie Hopcutt.
 As a passing interest becomes a full blown obsession, the pair follow Östersunds across Europe, from a war torn Ukraine to a Howard Kendall themed bar in Bilbao, to a defining Europa League last 32 night at the Emirates.
 Fascinated by the people they meet along the way, the pair discover a team of misfits rejected at almost every level, a fan base confused by their Scandinavian fascination and a club not afraid to do things differently while knocking out some of Europe’s most storied clubs.
 The book touches on the 2003 Save City campaign, the memories of Bootham Crescent and those small moments that make you fall for your team (including a Jimmy Sangare header versus Stevenage).
 The book gets at what it is that attracts us to the underdog, telling the story of a collection of dreamers from all over the world who rose from Sweden’s Division 4 to knock out some of Europe's biggest clubs.
+Plenty of City references.
 More and buy.

 • Published in April 2023, "Galvinised!
 The Footballing Tale of Brothers Tony and Chris Galvin", written by David Saffer, tells the footballing story of brothers Tony and Chris Galvin, it involves sibling rivalries, family fall outs, the lesser talented brother going further in the game as well as international tales and playing football in China.
 Read more.